Antipode-SOSP23/.github/profile/README.md

 ## SOSP 23

-**NOTE for AE (1):** In the shepherding process we were requested an additional plot.
-We are in the development process of that extra result.
-When we finish we will update the `sosp23` tag.\
-**NOTE for AE (2):** As we discuss in Section 7.4 in our paper, the consistency window results might vary substancionally (due to replication semantics, batching, or just simply network conditions).
-We wanted to highlight this as although results might differ, they do not stem from Antipode but from the conditions of the underlying datastore.

 Here is a quick rundown on how you can obtain the main results from the SOSP23 paper.
 There are currently 3 main results that come from 3 different repos:
 - [Antipode @ Post-Notification](https://github.com/Antipode-SOSP23/antipode-post-notification)